We offer 2 types of bulky waste collection services:

 Some of the items that ECCO may collect are furniture, electrical items, bric-a-brac and household items.

 We offer a bulky collection service to pick up unwanted household items and textiles.

 We collect electrical items and textiles for free as they can be recycled.
 We charge a fee to collect non-electrical items as we cannot recycle them.

 Electrical items include things like washing machines, fridges, fridge freezers, ovens, microwaves, vacuum cleaners and computers.

 Textiles include things like clothes, paired shoes, coats, and sheets.
-See our textile page for more information
+See our textile waste page for more information.

 Non-electrical items include things like non-upholstered furniture and smaller household items.